Napam/venvy/README.md

 # Venvy
 *Python virtual environment orchestration done simply and reusably*

+## Features
+- Defines a set of handy terminal commands to orchestrate different Python virtual environments
+- The venvy-wrapped virtual environments are made in a dotfile-repo friendly manner
+- Only uses native Python (no external dependencies)
+- Handling for different Python executables (for example different Python versions) for each virtual environment

 ## Background and reasoning behind Venvy
 A way to store and synchronize configuration files such as `.vimrc`, `.zshrc`, `.bashrc` across different computers / OS installations is to have a "[dotfiles](https://en.wikipedia.org/wiki/Hidden_file_and_hidden_directory#Unix_and_Unix-like_environments)" repository.
 It is basically a repostory with such configaration files that often are prefixed a dot, hence the name, and then one typically symlinks the dotfiles to their appropriate locations from the repository.